ganesh2925/Phishing_URL_Detector_With_ML_And_ReactJS/README.md

 # Designed and Developed by KUMILI GANESH
 ## PhishingURLdetector
-A machine learning app where user can enter a URL and determine if it is real or fake (upto 98% accuracy)
+A machine learning app where user can enter a URL and determine if it is real or fake (up to 98% accuracy)

 How to run?